-Everyone is a SPIRITUAL being.
+Everyone is a spiritual being.
+Not everyone is religious.

 More time and a shift in priorities can lead to a more inward focus.
 Activities like meditation, walking, gardening, or exercising are great ways to turn the focus inward.
 The benefit is that this inner focus can lead to more calm, a stronger sense of inner peace, and a better ability to handle the ups and downs seniors face.

 Of course, there’s a dark side to having more time.
 If someone’s job or kids were their main source of self-worth and meaning, they may flounder in retirement.
 Kids grow up and get wrapped up in their own lives.
 Worklife is done.
 Some may wonder where they fit in.

 Here at Blakeford we find that people who devote time to getting in touch with their inner life and spirituality engage more with others and make more connections.
 This keeps them from sinking into dark places and makes them better able to cope with difficult times in their lives.

 Are you ready to take the time to turn inward and explore your spirituality?
 The first thing to remember is that everyone has their own spiritual path.
 Just because a friend swears by gardening doesn’t mean that activity will be right for you.
 Don’t be afraid to experiment to find a spiritual practice that works.

 Get creative.
 If the COVID-19 pandemic taught us anything it’s that we can expand our thinking on how we care for our spiritual selves.
 Maybe it’s one-on-one chats with the chaplain if in-person church doesn’t work for you.
 Maybe it’s video consultations with a counselor.
 Perhaps it’s online or in-person meditation or yoga sessions.

 Isolation is hard on seniors.
 It can lead to depression and an inability to handle the changes that are part of the aging process.